poetry.us.com

 through the same patchy farmland we've been riding through

-all our live: bayonets of spring corn spearing the loose soil,
+all of our lives: bayonets of spring corn spearing the loose soil,

 endless rows of soybeans on the margins of the one-silo towns,